mebn/the_binding_of_isaac_clone/README.md

     // create a HashMap<String, Room> worldModel to store the game world as it is read from file

     // while there are more lines in the file, read line
-        // if the line starts with "Room" then extract the Name and Description and create a Room instance and add it to the HashMap, using Name as the key
+        // if line starts with "Room" then extract the Name and Description and create a Room instance and
+        // add it to the HashMap, using Name as the key

-        // else if the line starts with "Exit" assume the necessary rooms exist in the HashMap and use the setExit() method
+        // else if the line starts with "Exit" assume the necessary rooms exist in the HashMap and
+        // use the setExit() method
-        // hint: this requires us to acces the HashMap twice like: worldmodel.get()"Name1").setExit("East", worldmodel.get("Name2"));
+        // hint: this requires us to acces the HashMap twice like:
+        // worldModel.get("Name1").setExit("East", worldmodel.get("Name2"));

     // remember to set the currentRoom to the starting room as the final step }